dib-lab/2020-paper-sourmash-gather/manuscript.md

 of matching k-mers that were not matched at previous ranks, while the green triangle symbols indicate all matching k-mers.
 In the right plot, the X axis represents the estimated k-mer coverage of that genome.
-The red circles indicate the percentage of the genome covered by k-mers remaining at that rank, while the green triangle symbols indicate total coverage with all k-mers in the metagenome, including those already assigned at previous ranks.
+The red circles indicate the percentage of the genome covered by k-mers remaining at that rank, while the green triangle symbols indicate overlap between the genome and the entire metagenome, including those already assigned at previous ranks.
 ](images/gathergram-SRR606249.hashes.svg "minimum metagenome cover for podar"){#fig:gather0}

 ## Minimum metagenome covers can accurately estimate taxonomic composition